gaia-dpci/GaiaXPy/docs/usage.rst

 Note on TOPCAT
 --------------

-`TOPCAT <http://www.star.bris.ac.uk/~mbt/topcat/>`_ can read the FITS and XML output files of the calibrator, converter, generator and line finder.
+`TOPCAT <http://www.star.bris.ac.uk/~mbt/topcat/>`_ can read the FITS and XML output files of the calibrator, converter, and generator.
 It is possible to plot their contents using TOPCAT.

 The functionality that allows to generate these plots is the `XYArray Layer Control <http://www.star.bristol.ac.uk/~mbt/topcat/sun253/GangLayerControl_xyarray.html>`_.